AdrianNiu/nlp/README.md

 n-grams
 n-grams is another representation model for simplifying text selection contents.
 As opposed to the orderless representation of bag of words, n-grams modeling is interested in preserving contiguous sequences of N items from the text selection.
 It is usually bi-gram and tri-gram models.

+Embeddings from Language Models
+Train a 2-layer bi-LM
+Use character CNN to build the initial word representations 2048 char n-gram filters and 2 highway layers, 512 dim projection First run biLM to obtain the representations for each word Integrate with existing architectures